Aladdin (2019 film): Sequel

 On August 12, 2019, producer Lin announced his enthusiasm for a sequel and revealed that Disney is in the early stages of developing a follow-up.
 The studio also hopes to bring back Ritchie to direct and Smith to reprise his role as the Genie while also telling a story that's "fresh and new".
 He later stated that if they would make a sequel to Aladdin, it would not be a direct adaptation of the animated films The Return of Jafar or Aladdin and the King of Thieves but could borrow elements of them.
 It was also said that they would look at various sources for the sequel's story.

-On February 12, 2020, Variety officially confirmed that a sequel is in development, with John Gatins and Andrea Berloff set to write the script.
-Lin and Eirich will return as producers, and Massoud, Smith, and Scott will reprise their roles.
-Aladdin 2 was officially announced once the producers decided they had a good story and knew their path ahead.
-In 2023, it was revealed that Smith was still set to return as the Genie in spite of the incident where he slapped Chris Rock at the Academy Awards event in 2022.
-Furthermore, he is reportedly expected to have a bigger role in the sequel.
-However, Mena Massoud later said that it was "very unlikely at this point" on Twitter on March 14.
+On February 12, 2020, Variety confirmed that a sequel is in development, with John Gatins and Andrea Berloff set to write the script.
+Lin and Eirich were set to return as producers, and Massoud, Smith, and Scott were expected to reprise their roles.
+Aladdin 2 was announced once the producers decided they had a good story and knew their path ahead.
+In January 2023, it was revealed that Smith was still set to return as the Genie in spite of the incident where he slapped Chris Rock at the Academy Awards event in 2022.
+Furthermore, he was reportedly expected to have a bigger role in the sequel.
+However, Massoud later said that it was "very unlikely at this point" on Twitter on March 14.
+This led to rumors that the sequel had been cancelled.
+The subject would be brought up again on May 13, 2023, when Massoud responded to a Twitter post from The Hollywood Handle about the box office projections for Disney's live-action remake of The Little Mermaid (which also involved Marc Platt as a producer), by saying that it won't reach the $1 billion mark like Aladdin did, but that it "undoubtedly will get a sequel," explaining that "Our film was unique in that audiences went to watch it multiple times."
+His response received backlash, resulting in Massoud deactivating his Twitter account.
+However, he would end up getting part of his prediction right, as The Little Mermaid failed to reach $1 billion at the box office.
+It was speculated that his words may have also come from his frustrations over the struggle of Disney developing the Aladdin sequel.
+On December 15, 2023, Massoud said "I don't have any updates" about the sequel.
+He also said that he thinks the Hollywood artists' strike may have stalled the project but, with the strike over, he is now waiting for further news.
+Unsure if the sequel will be made, he also said, "For me, at a certain point, life goes on."